Call Berks Septic Service Today! (610) 621-6197

 • Electrical Problem: An electrical problem, perhaps with connections that have become corroded over time or are no longer waterproof, or have come apart.
 Once the electrical problems are fixed, the pump will resume working.

 The good news is that we offer a full range of septic system pumping and repairs, and that includes problems like these.
 If your septic alarm goes off, the first thing we do is send a technician and one of our big orange Berks Septic pump trucks to empty your septic tank and pump tank.
 This will IMMEDIATELY remove the threat of a sewage backup into your house for a week or so, depending on how much water you use in your house.
-After pumping, we send an expert pump repair technician to troubleshoot and identify the cause of the problem (electrical, floats or effluent pump), and then we fix it!
+After pumping, we send an expert pump repair technician team to troubleshoot and identify the cause of the problem (electrical, floats or effluent pump), and then we fix it!

 So if your septic alarm goes off, call us right away and we'll get to work on the problem!